Southcoast Health Donates to My Brother’s Keeper

 My Brother’s Keeper delivers furniture, food and other items to families in need.
 Founded in 1988 by a husband and wife serving families in need from the basement of their home, today, My Brother’s Keeper is flourishing.
 They have 4,000 volunteers and 14 employees working together at two modern facilities.
 They can be found in Dartmouth and Easton to make upward of 10,000 deliveries each year.

 Josh Smith, Director of the My Brother’s Keeper Dartmouth facility, was grateful for the support and participation of Southcoast Health.

 “The holidays are always a struggle for the families we serve, and that is especially true this year due to the challenges presented by COVID-19,” Smith said.
 “Without question, My Brother’s Keeper will serve more families this year thanks to the generous support of our partners like Southcoast Health.”

-In recent years, Southcoast Cares programming has led collection drives in support of families throughout Southeastern Massachusetts and Rhode Island.
-In 2020, more than ever, Southcoast Health has collaborated with hundreds of the region’s not-for-profits to support the community through contributions and volunteerism – a community that itself has stepped up to support Southcoast’s front lines during their response to the pandemic, said Rachel Davis, Director of Community Benefits.
+In recent years, Southcoast Cares programming has led collection drives.
+These drives support families throughout Southeastern Massachusetts and Rhode Island.
+In 2020, more than ever, Southcoast Health has collaborated with hundreds of the region’s not-for-profits to support the community through contributions and volunteerism.
+The South Coast community has stepped up to support Southcoast’s frontlines during their response to the pandemic, said Rachel Davis, Director of Community Benefits.

 “Our Southcoast Cares program enables us to deliver on our mission of providing health services that extend beyond direct patient care, addressing emerging needs in the community,” Davis said.
 “The number of gifts collected is just one example of how wonderful our outcomes can be as part of a collective effort.
 The Southcoast family, following the leadership of President and CEO Keith Hovan, has enthusiastically come together with My Brother’s Keeper to offer aid to our friends and neighbors.”